genchau/how-to-and-walk-throughs/2018-05-01_gulp-responsive.md

 7. Run `npm install --save-dev gulp-load-plugins`
 8. Run `npm install sharp`
 9. Run `npm install --save-dev gulp-responsive`
+10. Update gulpfile.js.
+11. Run `gulp images` to start the script.

 #### To-do:
 Update gulpfile.js to move original images out from images_src into an original folder.
 Or maybe even delete them.
 I don't know yet.
 This looks like a simple task and easy to do, I just need to figure out how I want to handle the original images.
 [Try this link](http://learningwithjb.com/posts/moving-files-with-gulp).